Japan student group injects new exuberance into anti-war protests

 The students were also motivated by the inability of huge protests after Japan's March 2011 Fukushima nuclear disaster to derail government plans to restart off-line reactors.

-SEALDs is cooperating with about a dozen civic activist groups in organising a protest rally on Sunday that sponsors hope will attract 100,000 people.
+SEALDs is cooperating with about a dozen civic activist groups in organizing a protest rally on Sunday that sponsors hope will attract 100,000 people.

 In a show of youthful exuberance, SEALDs is dreaming of an even bigger turnout - a 300,000-strong crowd equal to that which in 1960 forced Abe's grandfather, then-premier Nobusuke Kishi, to quit over a U.S.-Japan security treaty.